ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 by example security issues like sql injection or path traversal vulnerabilities.

 You might then ask: "How can it help me solve them?"
-They have data flow windows that shows you the entry point and method invocation of the vulnerability, which shows you the entire stack path to the vulnerability in your source code.
+They have a data flow window that shows you the entry point and method invocation of the vulnerability, which shows you the entire stack path to the vulnerability in your source code.
 This helps you in assessing what the impact of a vulnerability is and how urgent you need to provide a patch for it.
-This way you can for example asses if a method is publicly accessible or not.
+This way you can, for example, determine if a method is publicly accessible or not.

-To help you further with solving the vulnerability you can read the details of the vulnerability and a best practice for preventing it, if available.
+To help you further with solving the vulnerability, you can read the details of the vulnerability and the best practice for preventing it, if available.
-If you thought that would be enough they have another tab that shows 3 open source projects that had the vulnerability and how they fixed it in their code base.
+If you thought that would be enough, they have another tab that shows 3 open source projects that had the vulnerability and how they fixed it in their code base.

 ### License Scanning

-You can configure Snyk to scan your open source dependencies for license issues with your dependencies, which can be useful for example if your company wants to avoid using dependencies with a certain license, because they want to commercialize the software in the future.
+You can configure Snyk to scan your open source dependencies for license issues with your dependencies, which can be useful, for example, if your company wants to avoid using dependencies with a certain license, because they want to commercialize the software in the future.
-For example a library that uses patents, but its software rights don't include that you may use their patents when using their library.
+For example, a library that uses patents, but its software rights don't include that you may use their patents when using their library.
-The company might for various reason not allow AGPLv3 libraries for example, because of various reasons.
+The company might for various reasons not allow AGPLv3 libraries, for example, because of various reasons.

 ### Container scanning

 Snyk can scan your container images for vulnerabilities it can do this from docker images, Amazon ECR, Docker hub, ...
 You can set this up in your Kubernetes cluster, but currently Fargate is not supported.

-You can automate the image updating process by using container scanning on your Git repository.
+You can automate the image updating process by using container scanning in your Git repository.
 By using this method, Snyk can automatically create pull requests for you that you can test and then merge if satisfied.
 This reduces your effort to stay safe and up to date.